stolostron/rhacm-docs/_pages/arch_content_guide.md

 title: "Content guide and standards"
 ---

 Most of the following content is addressed in the IBM Style Manual, so refer to that manual to stay informed about corporate standards.
+Red Hat also has a supplementary manual and you can look at PatternFly.

 ## Key tips for quality, translatable, accessible content

 * Use concise sentences, minimalistic writing, careful writing
-* Check broken links as you build content for preprod
+* Check broken links as you build content
 * Use Github to search for filenames if you change a filename
 * Run the link checker on your files
-* Request peer reviews for all new topics (for ICP ID members)
+* Request peer reviews for all new topics
 * Run local builds and check spelling before you do a PR
 * Use proper grammar and follow IBM style (Style manuals are typical in most writing professions)
-* Avoid product names in PII
-* Run Acrolinx (Update on Acrolinx status at IBM--moved to individual teams instead of marketing)
-* **NOTE:** Avoid HTML in .md: causes translation errors and you can usually find a .md solution -Let's clean up our KC
+* **NOTE:** Avoid HTML, it causes translation errors and you can usually find a better solution.
 * All this helps translation, readability, usability, presentation, voiceInstructionsfor link & spell checker  and running local build

 ## Writing concisely and clearly